 Data Facilitator Project

-DFs are typically focused on grade-level data, specifically universal screening and progress monitoring data.
-As such, it's vital that building leadership determines how DFs will work in tandem with PLCs and teams that focus on building-wide data.
+DFs are typically focused on grade- or department-level data.
+It's vital that building leaders determine how DFs will work in tandem with PLCs and teams that focus on building-wide data.

 Connect